remix-run/remix/docs/api/conventions.md

 Remix uses `app/entry.client.tsx` as the entry point for the browser bundle.
 This module gives you full control over the "hydrate" step after JavaScript loads into the document.

 Typically this module uses `ReactDOM.hydrate` to re-hydrate the markup that was already generated on the server in your [server entry module](../entry.server).
+TODO Couldn't find this this one

 Here's a basic example: